vdemeester/ram/README.md

-# Ram 🐏 — golang opiniated continuous testing tool
+# Ram 🐏 — a golang opiniated continuous testing tool

 This is a very opiniated « continuous testing » tool for =Go=.
 In a nutshell it does : watch a folder (gopath or not…) and execute